dhj03/stroams/backend/README.md

 ### 15. profile_img_url & image uploads

 For outputs with data pertaining to a user, a profile_img_url is present.
-When images are uploaded for a user profile, after processing them you should store them on the server such that your server now locally has a copy of the cropped image of the original file linked.
+When images are uploaded for a user profile, after processing them you should store them on the server such that the server now locally has a copy of the cropped image of the original file linked.
 Then, the profile_img_url should be a URL to the server, such as http://localhost:5001/imgurl/adfnajnerkn23k4234.jpg (a unique url you generate).

 For any given user, if they have yet to upload an image, there should be a site-wide default image used.